In the News

 Community Health Improvement Week 2022 (June 6th - 10th)

 The Southwest Rural Health Research Center celebrated Community Health Improvement Week (CHIW) from June 6th to June 10th.
-The purpose of Community Health Improvement Week is to honor health professional who work closely with communities and dedicate their lives to improving the health of others.
+The purpose of Community Health Improvement Week is to honor health professionals who work closely with communities and dedicate their lives to improving the health of others.
 During CHIW, we highlighted our staff members and Community Health Workers who make a continual difference in the health of our Texas communities.

 Doctors across state borders: Telehealth study could inform policy